mattblackwell/qsslearnr/README.md

 ## Note on the Tidyverse version of the tutorials

-Althought there are 11 baseR tutorials, there are only 7 (00 - 06) of such tutorials in tidyverse since all of the rest tutorials (07 - 10) are heavily conceptual.
+Althought there are 11 baseR tutorials in total, only 7 (00 - 06) of such tutorials are in tidyverse since all of the rest (07 - 10) contain mostly conceptual questions.

 ## Submission Reports